Peppermint and Breastfeeding

 copious amounts during breastfeeding, as it can reduce milk supply.

 Many doctors would also recommend that you drink very little peppermint tea, as peppermint tea contains menthol, which may pass through the breast milk and cause diarrhea and/or skin irritation in the infant.

-A good tea to drink during breastfeeding is Rooibos tea as it has no caffeine and is low in tannins.
+A good tea to drink during breastfeeding is a caffeine-free Rooibos tea, as it is low in tannins.

 - You can apply lukewarm peppermint tea to sore nipples to